APS Monthly Club Challenges and Rules

 APS Code of Conduct

 The Auckland Photographic Society (APS) is one of the largest and most active clubs in New Zealand.
 It is appropriate that we have a Code of Conduct based on a shared commitment to ethical practice and common values.
 Such a Code sets out our commitment to preserve and enhance the reputation of the Club, and identifies what we collectively embrace as acceptable and unacceptable behavior in pursuing our photographic endeavours.
-We have an obligation, collectively and individually, to behave in accordance with this Code in all situations, from interactions with each other in the Club, our approach to competitions, and in pursuing our photographic interests more generally.
+We have an obligation, collectively and individually, to behave in accordance with this Code in all situations, from interactions with each other in the Club, our approach to challenges, and in pursuing our photographic interests more generally.
 The values we aspire to cannot be described by written rules alone, but depend on the understanding and judgment of individuals and the collective.

 Values